Click a piece to start.

 We just received an illegal move from your opponent, , which doesn't fit with the current state of the game.
 We have no idea how this could have happened.
 Is everything going crazy?
 Is gravity still turned on?
 Who knows at this point!
 Please just click the Close button and try playing a new game, hopefully this won't happen again!

 You are now disconnected, other players won't see you online and can't challenge you.
-You can always go back online by clicking on the Multiplayer button next to your face.
+You can always go back online by clicking on the Multiplayer button.

 These players are currently online.
 Click on them to challenge them to a game.
 You can also just click on "Close" and wait until one of them challenges you.